satshakit/satshakit-flight-controller/README.md

 satshakit flight controller
 --
 satshakit flight controller is an **open source, MultiWii compatible, flight controller board**, that is possibile to **make in a FabLab**.
-The design derives from both a **satshakit board** and my dual processor flight controller of my **[FabAcademy2015 final project](http://fabacademy.org/archives/2015/eu/students/ingrassia.daniele/index.html)**.
+The design derives from both a **satshakit board** and dual processor flight controller of my **[FabAcademy2015 final project](http://fabacademy.org/archives/2015/eu/students/ingrassia.daniele/index.html)**.

 Features
 --

-satshakit flight controller has been designed aiming to be **easy to make, program and use**, so be possible to **replicate and customize it** in any other Fab Lab.
+satshakit flight controller has been designed aiming to be **easy to make, program and use**, so to be possible to **replicate and customize it** in any other Fab Lab.
 It has the following features:

 - support for [any drone configuration](http://www.multiwii.com/connecting-elements) up to **8 motors**
 - support for up to **6 channels** receivers